 The Relationship Between Mental Illness & ViolenceAlyssa

-Many people have the false notion that poor mental health and violence tend go hand in hand.
-They mistakenly believe that people with mental health disorders are also aggressive and unpredictable, especially when it comes to certain mental illnesses.
-One survey found that 60% of Americans thought that people with schizophrenia were likely to act violently and 32% of people with major depression had tendencies toward violence.1 Our Banyan Lake Worth rehab shares more on violent behavior and mental health to debunk myths and break down stigma.
+Many people have the false notion that mental illness and violence tend to go hand in hand.
+They mistakenly believe that people with mental health disorders are also aggressive and unpredictable, especially when it comes to individuals with certain psychiatric disorders.
+One survey found that 60% of Americans thought that people with schizophrenia were likely to act violently, and they also believed that 32% of people with major depression had tendencies toward violence.1 Our Banyan Lake Worth rehab shares more on violent behavior and mental health to debunk myths and break down stigma.

-There are certain mental health disorders that are more associated with violence than others, including schizophrenia or psychotic disorders.
-While the media may portray people with these disorders as being violent and unpredictable, this may not be the case.
-People with schizophrenia are actually 14 times more likely to be the victim of violence in their community compared to being arrested for the same thing.4 For patients with more violent tendencies, mental health treatment may be able to decrease the rate or violence as well as the psychotic symptoms.2
+There are certain types of mental illnesses that cause violent behavior more than others, including schizophrenia or psychotic disorders.
+Even so, the media may portray people with these disorders as being violent and unpredictable, but this may not be the case.
+People with schizophrenia are actually 14 times more likely to be the victim of violence in their community compared to being arrested for the same thing.4 For patients with more violent tendencies, mental health treatment may be able to decrease the rate of violence as well as the psychotic symptoms.2

 Another possible reason behind mental illness violence may be substance abuse.
 A study found that 31% of people with both a psychiatric disorder and a substance abuse disorder had committed a violent act in the last year, whereas only 18% of people with just a psychiatric disorder had done the same thing.1

-The overexaggerated relationship between mental illness and violence can be harmful.
-It can lead to stigma against those suffering with mental health disorders and also keep people who need help from stepping forward.
+The overexaggerated relationship between violence and mental illness can be harmful.
+It can lead to stigma against those suffering from mental health disorders and also keep people who need help from stepping forward.

 For people struggling with mental illness, substance abuse, and anger, we offer anger rehabilitation alongside our other treatment programs to help patients heal comprehensively and work toward better lives once treatment is complete.

 Get started on the road to recovery today.
 To speak to one of our staff members at Behavioral Health of the Palm Beaches about our mental health or addiction treatment in Lake Worth, call 561-220-3981 or send us your contact information and we’ll reach out to you.